shah-harshil-07/chirp/README.md

 # After logging out, once I open the user card, the `check-following` API is called which is throwing 401 error.
 If followers or following list is fetched, 500 error is received which is not handled by the client perfectly.
 # If user is logged out, the `No more posts` text is not displayed properly.
 # Move the `moveToUserPage` fn to usePostServices hook.
-# In the user/posts and user/comments or user/saved components, the user card opens up but does not display all the details.
+# When the user details are updated, id user does not enter the website's value; it's value is stored as `https://` in the database.